 It’s easy to understand why nearly all non-Christians, secularists, and the media misunderstand Christianity.
 Today, words and their definitions are nearly meaningless because they are used interchangeably to support opposite agendas.
 Relativism and proof-texting are one means to this end, often justifying the terms people use about themselves and others.

-Division among denominations, churches, organizations, and even personalities advocating their own version of truth certainly hinders non-believers from understanding Christianity.
+Division among denominations, churches, organizations, and even personalities, advocating their own version of truth certainly hinders non-believers from understanding Christianity.

-A true Christian believes Jesus is not only the Word of God but he is the key to understanding God’s revelation (John 1, 5, 8; Romans).
-Jesus made authoritative claims about his deity, the eternal co-existing relational nature of God, and the necessity for salvation, truth, and life, all of which only he can provide.
-His claims got him killed (Jn.
+A Bible-believing Christian affirms that Jesus is not only the Word of God but is also the key to understanding God’s revelation.
+(John 1, 5, 8; Romans) Jesus made authoritative claims about his deity, the eternal co-existing relational nature of God, and the necessity for salvation, truth, and life, all of which only he can provide.
+His claims got him killed. (cf Jn.
 10:29, 30, 8:24-27, 5:18, 3:35, 15:26, 19:10-11; Lk.
 2:49, 11:13; 1 Jn.
 4; 1 Pet.
 1; Matt.
-26:39).
+26:39)

-Genuine Christians affirm the Bible alone communicates God’s divine answer to humanity’s deepest needs, provides moral and ethical guidance to foster human flourishing and right and peaceable living.
+Genuine Christians affirm the Bible alone communicates God’s divine answer to humanity’s deepest needs, and provides moral and ethical guidance to foster human flourishing and right and peaceable living.
 The Bible records the true gospel of Jesus Christ, which offers forgiveness, mercy, grace, redemption, hope, joy, and eternal life.

 Birth, baptism, ethnicity, or culture do not a Christian make.
 One becomes a Christian only through faith in Jesus Christ, whose grace and imputed righteousness personally transforms believers relationally to him.
 Such conversion, what Jesus called being “born again,” results in obedience demonstrated through love.